Pee yourself laughing? How stand-up comedy can tackle incontinence

 Hydration

-One of the simplest home remedies for UTIs is to drink plenty of water so that you pee regularly throughout the day and don't feel thirsty.
-According to Dr Ettlinger, dehydration causes concentrated urine, and this can lead to bacteria build-up and infections such as UTIs.
+One of the simplest home remedies for UTIs is to drink lots of water and stay hydrated so that you pee regularly throughout the day and don't feel thirsty.
+According to Dr Ettlinger, dehydration causes concentrated pee, and this can lead to bacteria build-up and infections such as UTIs.

 Eating well